brian-tle/apm_calc/README.md

 # Learned
 - Basics of keylogging and listening
-- Creating a GUI with python
+- Created my first GUI application + in python
 - Creating an executable program